yabaernesto/yabaernesto/README.md

 <div>
     <p>Enthusiast of the best web and mobile development technologies 🚀</p>
     <p>I'm a software developer.
-My specialty is developing web applications with ReactJS and TypeScript, and also mobile applications for Android and iOS with React Native</p>
+My specialty is developing web applications with ReactJS, TypeScript and NodeJS, and also mobile applications for Android and iOS with React Native</p>
 </div>

 <div>